 If you’re ready for the competition, here is an overview of the steps.

-How to start a business in Thailand
+How to Start a Business in Thailand

 That means US citizens are exempt from foreign ownership requirements set forth by the Alien Business Law of 1972 and can operate in the same manner as a Thai-owned company without Thai partners.
 Americans can’t start their own bank or take part in the telephone business, but they have a lot of other options as long as a majority of owners and directors are Americans.
 The registration process takes about 4-6 weeks.

 However, starting a business in Thailand may not be cheap if you’re a bootstrapping entrepreneur on a tight budget.
-Amity Treaty companies must still abide by other foreign business laws, including a minimum paid-up capital of two million Thai baht (about US$65,000).
+Amity Treaty companies must still abide by other foreign business laws, including a minimum paid-up capital of two million Thai baht (about US$67,000).
 Certain licensed businesses will have to cough up about $100,000 to get started.

 While that’s not a huge chunk of change, it could discourage a small-time entrepreneur from coming here, especially considering that Cambodia next door (which, as you can probably tell, is my favorite investment destination in Southeast Asia) allows foreigners to fund a business with $1,000…

 In Thailand, however, that’s a different story.
 There’s a decent amount of paperwork to set up your Thai corporation.
-Lawyers can handle it for about $3,000, but Amity Treaty companies must pay an extra 42,000 baht (US$1,350) to be properly certified.
+Lawyers can handle it for about $3,000, but Amity Treaty companies must pay an extra 42,000 baht (US$1,400) to be properly certified.

 Typically, your investment will get you one work permit to live in Thailand and manage your business.
-I’ve heard rumors that an investment in the eight figures Thai baht (a couple hundred grand) could allow the government to ease up on their policies and allow you to import more foreign workers, but you can’t be certain about that.
+I’ve heard rumors that an investment in the eight figures of Thai baht (a couple hundred grand) could allow the government to ease up on their policies and allow you to import more foreign workers, but you can’t be certain about that.
 Amity company or not, you still have to hire Thais.

-That said, Thailand is certainly one of the most popular destinations for location independent business owners.
-If you’re willing to take a class or two to learn Thai or any number of other languages, you can get a Thai education visa for (well) under $1,000 a year while you run your business by laptop or phone.
+That said, Thailand is certainly one of the most popular destinations for location-independent business owners.
+If you’re willing to take a class or two to learn Thai or any number of other languages, you can get a Thai education visa for well under $1,000 a year while you run your business by laptop or phone.

 However, while Thailand has been hyped by many foreign tourists and short-term expats, you should know that the learning curve for doing business here is steep.
-Thailand has a unique business culture that you’ll have to learn, and the advisable target market of tourists (at least English speaking ones) is saturated.
+Thailand has a unique business culture that you’ll have to learn, and the advisable target market of tourists (at least English-speaking ones) is saturated.

 Make sure you’re committed to doing business in Thailand before you take the plunge.
 It’s not cheap.